Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 “We’ll take you to the pods, Cap!”
 Kade yelled, gripping the captain’s arm and pulling with all his strength.

 “No, there’s... no time!” the captain gasped between labored breaths.
 His uniform was torn, one leg crushed beneath the debris.
 “We’ll all be dead before we reach them...”
 He winced in pain, eyes darting toward the massive ship towering them.
-“Take me to the Oracle. cargo hold one... we can survive there.”
+“Take me to the Oracle.
+Cargo hold one... we can survive there.”

 “The ship has no power, Captain!
 We can’t even pressurize it!”
 Rian shouted back, forcing the man’s arm over his shoulder while Kade did the same on the other side.